Finland: The Country of White Lilies: Reviews

-The ideas expressed in the book about Finland, were received with great enthusiasm both in Serbia and in Bulgaria.
-In 1926, a cultural and social group named "Gregory Petrov" was created to disseminate the ideas of Petrov.
-Michael Yovov, the national education minister of Bulgaria wrote that Finnish model is an example of a perfect solution of public problems in Bulgaria, in the preface of one of the editions in the Bulgarian language.
+The ideas expressed by Petrov in his work were received with great enthusiasm in both Serbia and Bulgaria.
+In 1926 a cultural and public group "Grigory Petrov" was even created to spread Petrov's ideas.
+Mihail Yovov, Minister of Public Education of Bulgaria, in the preface to one of the editions wrote about the Finnish model as an example of an ideal solution to social problems.